EqualExperts/you-build-it-you-run-it-playbook/practices/scale.md

 ## Select no out of hours schedule for lower availability targets

-Don’t do out of hours on-call for your digital services, when you have these desired outcomes:
+Don't do out of hours on-call for your digital services, when you have these desired outcomes:

 * Weekly to daily deployments, or more.
 * 95.0% availability protection.